LGeoff31/Bisect/README.md

 Then proceed by creating a **pull request** with the fix.

 ## How to use
-Check out the documentation on the website :D
+Check out the website which includes a live-demo video as well as documentation.

 ## Endpoints
 #### Backend Endpoints (written and concised by me)